 Taking better care of the environment is such an important new year resolution

-If current trends continue, our oceans could contain more plastic than fish by 2050. (unenviornment)
+If current trends continue, our oceans could contain more plastic than fish by 2050. (unenvironment)

-For plastic there is no corrosion, dissolving, or biodegrading.
+For plastic, there is no corrosion, dissolving, or biodegrading.
 Most plastic items never fully disappear; they just get smaller and smaller.
-These are called as micro plastic, they can be as small as a grain of salt.
-Micro plastics have entered into our foodand also in a majority of the world’s tap water.
+These are called microplastic, they can be as small as a grain of salt.
+Microplastics have entered into our food and also in a majority of the world’s tap water.

 But the world is waking up to the problem, and governments are starting to act.
 In the last decade, dozens of national and local governments around the world have adopted policies to reduce the use of disposable plastic.

-Sustainability is not only a result of policies and bans but is should begin at planning stage.
+Sustainability is not only a result of policies and bans but it should begin at the planning stage.
 Today, petrochemical plastics are omnipresent in buildings.
-The construction sector, the second largest consumer of plastics behind packaging, accounts for 16 percent of plastic’s total global consumption.
+The construction sector, the second-largest consumer of plastics behind the packaging, accounts for 16 per cent of plastic’s total global consumption.
 Thermal insulation, carpet, piping, and window and door frames are now commonly made of plastic.
 But despite its functionality, versatility, and low cost, plastic plays an alarming role in exacerbating climate change and global pollution.
 Given these truths, architects should be compelled to rethink their use of the material.

 Another strategy is to look for recycled plastic materials as surrogates for other traditional materials.
 Making roof tiles from recycled polymers, for instance, is a growing industry.
 Russia-based Altay Polimer-Krovlya, for one, combines melted waste plastic and sand to form resilient modular tiles designed to overlap like their ceramic counterparts.
 Similarly, manufacturers of products such as decking, siding, fences, and concrete additives have begun to embrace recycled polymers as key components.